February 2013

 Sydney harbour is amazing and there are boats everywhere.
 Ferries, cruise liners, replicas, harbour tour boats, motor boats and yachts.

-If we want to come out for a trial day sailing?
+to come out for a trial day sailing?

 Of course, sailing bag packed and off we go to